viniciushisao/pt-challenge/README.md

 1. It grabs your phone ID so I can say you are unique
 1. It works without **ANY CONFIGURATION**.
 YESSSSS
 1. Another goal is to make it work **WITHOUT MONEY**.
 No paid server nor databases.
+1. I used as reference the [sample codes](https://github.com/viniciushisao/android_classes) I have when I am teaching Android.

 ## Need to improve
 1. Tests, always.